 Mac:

 One of the great benefits of opting for Mac computers is it’s an all-in-one solution.
-So, when you buy the hardware, the Mac operating systems cost is included in that.
+So, when you buy the hardware, the Mac operating system cost is included in that.
 When Apple does release new operating systems, they’re usually available for free.
 This means you won’t have to worry about additional costs to keep your devices updated.

 Bottom line price comparison